Complete API reference for the Katzenpost thin client libraries (Go, Rust, Python)

 GetPKIDocumentRaw / get_pki_document_raw

 GetPKIDocumentRaw returns the cert.Certificate-wrapped signed PKI document for the requested epoch, with every directory authority signature intact.
-Pass epoch == 0 to request the document the daemon believes is current.
+Pass epoch == 0 to request the document that the daemon believes is current.

-The thin client receives the stripped PKI document by default (as pushed in NewPKIDocumentEvent); use this method when the caller needs to verify the directory authority signatures itself.
+The thin client receives the stripped PKI document by default (as pushed in NewPKIDocumentEvent).
+Use this method when the caller needs to verify the directory authority signatures itself.
 The payload can be deserialized and verified with core/pki.FromPayload.

 func (t *ThinClient) GetPKIDocumentRaw(epoch uint64) ([]byte, uint64, error)